As a child, she had heard stories of elves who lived in the woods.

-“They are remarkably tall, handsome, and proud,” mama had answered.
-“They do not like people much either, so if you ever come across one while up in the Northlands, be on your best behavior lest they bind you up with one of their little spells and leave you tied up in a tree branch somewhere for your grandfather to hunt down…”
+“They are remarkably tall, handsome, and proud,” her mama had answered.
+“They do not like people much either.
+Should you ever come across one while up in the north, be on your best behavior lest they bind you up with one of their little spells and leave you tied up in a tree branch somewhere for your grandfather to hunt down.”

-In spite of the nature of the warning, she recalled that, overall, her mother neither liked or disliked the elves.
-She had just said they were neither good nor bad, but were generally different from humans and differed in how they often dealt with others.
+In spite of the nature of the warning, she recalled that her mother neither liked nor disliked the elves.
+She had said they were neither good nor evil but simply different from humans, particularly in how they dealt with other creatures.

-She realized she had been staring for a moment too long as the man narrowed his eyes further.
+The man narrowed his eyes further and she came to realized she had been staring too long.
 She averted her eyes, pushing that childhood memory away and attempting to call more productive thoughts into mind.

-That man was no elf, she was certain—for elves, according to the tales, had pointed ears, and if they did really exist would rather ignore people altogether and be no where near a human town.
+That man was no elf, she was certain.
+Elves, according to the tales, had pointed ears.
+If they did really exist, they would rather ignore people than dwell near a human town.

-She continued to sit uncomfortably in the snow.
-There was a saying in the South that the North was not much for trust or honesty.
+The young lady continued to sit uncomfortably in the snow.
+There was a saying in the south that the north was not much for trust or honesty.
 To those from the outside, Northlanders were generally more suspicious and wary of all persons, even to one another.
 Kindness was not a commodity to be taken for granted in these parts.
-Still–
+Still—

 “Why are you here,” the man repeated, a bit less sternly.